Search this site:

 And I can't wait to tell you more about it.
 Click on the following link to view more details on my Koh Samui, Thailand travel.

 It's surprising how many people have never even heard of this place.
 What a shame.
-If you're a diver, you probably HAVE heard of it and maybe even have it on your "must see" list, as it's arguably one of the most spectacular diving spots on God's green Earth.
+If you're a diver, you probably HAVE heard of it and maybe even have it on your Bucket List, as it's arguably one of the most spectacular diving spots on God's green Earth.

 I'm not a diver, but that didn't keep me from having a wonderful time in this Pacific island paradise.